-Was It a Mistake to Broadcast Earth Coordinates on Voyager?
+Was It a Mistake to Broadcast Earth Coordinates on the Voyager Spacecraft?

 According to the science fiction novel Battlefield Earth by L. Ron Hubbard, the answer is yes.